John Wheeler Leavitt: Biography

 For many years, portraitist Beaux and her cousin Emma Leavitt shared a Philadelphia studio, a bond encouraged by Beaux's Leavitt grandmother.
 The shared studio was not the only Leavitt bond that eased Cecilia Beaux's passage as an artist: her aunt Eliza Leavitt was her first painting teacher, and Philadelphia history painter and cousin Catherine Drinker contributed to the young Beaux's education.

 John Wheeler Leavitt is buried within Vault 39 of New York Marble Cemetery, a resting place he purchased in 1830, when times were good.
 The cemetery, built on the northern edge of Manhattan's development, was a favored resting place for New York's leading professional and merchant families.
-Leavitt died in New York City on July 17, 1870.
+Leavitt died in New York City on July 17, 1870, two weeks after his 80th birthday.
 His wife Cecilia, who proved so crucial in the development of her artist granddaughter, died on May 9, 1892.

 John Wheeler Leavitt and his wife had eight children, five of them girls.
 Leavitt was the great-grandfather of Haverford College Professor Henry S. Drinker.
 John Wheeler Leavitt's youngest daughter Emily Austin Leavitt had married William Foster Biddle, a Philadelphia civil and mining engineer who proved adept at looking after his nieces.
 Leavitt's son John Wheeler Leavitt Jr. graduated from Columbia University in New York City in 1845.
 John Wheeler Leavitt Jr. was christened at Fifth Avenue Presbyterian Church in Manhattan in 1831.
 He later married Catherine Churchill, daughter of New York businessman William Churchill and his wife Cornelia.
 Catherine (Churchill) Leavitt is interred in the Leavitt family vault in New York Marble Cemetery.